nanxiaobei/react-split-components/INTRODUCTION.md

 const Demo = create(demo);
 ```

-`props` is passed out as "re-assignment" like `render`.
+Use re-assignment to pass props out.
 Then we think about it carefully: through closure, `useMemo` and `useRef` are actually no longer needed.

-`useMemo` and `useRef` are because variables are created every time and need to be wrapped.
-With closure, variables won't be re-created, the component will naturally hold updated values of variables.
+`useMemo` and `useRef` are because variables re-created every time, so need to wrap.
+With closure, variables won't re-create anymore, and component will naturally hold updated values of variables.
 All of these are the operating mechanism of JS, naturally.

-The calculation mechanism like computed of `useMemo`, can be changed to manual trigger.
-Change declarative writing of `useMemo`, to the imperative writing of "manual call", which is more intuitive.
+And `useMemo`'s arithmetic mechanism like "watch" can be changed to manually trigger, "imperative programming" (Of course, you can use `Proxy` to implement a watch-like function yourself, but this is not our focus).

 Therefore, **we successfully lifted the dependence on `useMemo` and `useRef`**.